 Taking your baby out for a walk is sometimes the only way to get them to sleep.
-Just because they’re not poolside or at the beach, doesn’t mean they don’t need sunscreen, so put on a layer just in case — unless it’s night time, of course!
+Just because they’re not poolside or at the beach doesn’t mean they don’t need sunscreen, so put on a layer just in case — unless it’s nighttime.

-Dress your little one in some shorts and a cotton T-shirt for breathability.
+Dress your little one in shorts and a cotton T-shirt for breathability.

-If your stroller has a little pouch attached to it for your baby’s feet, remove this on the extra hot days.
-Replace it with a simple, thin blanket or sheet to accommodate your baby’s comfort while also avoiding the risk of overheating.
+If your stroller has an attached pouch for your baby’s feet, remove this on extra-hot days.
+Replace it with a thin blanket or sheet to accommodate your baby’s comfort while avoiding the risk of overheating.

-Most strollers will have detachable sun covers you can use depending on the weather.
+Most strollers have detachable sun covers you can use.

-It may also be wise to think about what shoes your little one should wear if they’re already mobile.
-Shoes are important for everyday use, once your baby is walking, but they can often be restricting.
+Consider what shoes your little one should wear if they’re already mobile.
+Shoes are important for everyday use once your baby is walking, but they can often be restricting.
 Younger babies will likely be happier with bare feet.

 A human’s feet regulate heat, so allowing them to breathe is essential, especially during the summer months.
-Therefore, it might be good to purchase a pair of comfortable sandals.
-This way you can keep their feet cool, but still safe from harm.
+It’s a good idea to purchase a pair of comfortable sandals to keep their feet cool but safe from harm.

-A good night’s sleep for baby will definitely make your life a whole lot easier, so keeping baby comfortable during naptime and bedtime is essential.
+If your baby gets a good night’s sleep, it will make your life much easier.
+Keeping your baby comfortable during naptime and bedtime is essential.
 Here are a few tips to make sure they’re at ease when it’s time to nod off:

-Ensure the air conditioning/electric fan is turned on.
-Make sure to check if the room is a comfortable temperature (68-72 degrees Fahrenheit).
-This will stop your baby from overheating, or from getting too cold.
+Turn on the air conditioning or an electric fan.
+Ensure the room is at a comfortable temperature (68-72 degrees Fahrenheit).
+This will stop your baby from overheating or from getting too cold.

 Avoid heavy sleepwear.
-The usual long-sleeved and long-trousered onesie is a staple in any baby’s pajama drawer.
-That being said, if it’s made from thick material, and especially a footed option, it may retain too much heat.
+The usual baby sleeper is a staple in any baby’s pajama drawer.
+However, if it’s made from thick material, especially a footed option, it may retain too much heat.

-Young babies can’t properly regulate their own body temperatures.
-They can easily overheat, causing heat rash, dehydration, heat exhaustion or heatstroke.
-To avoid this, double-check they’re not sweaty or too hot in their sleep attire.
+Young babies can’t properly regulate their body temperatures.
+They can quickly overheat, causing heat rash, dehydration, heat exhaustion, or heatstroke.
+To avoid this, double-check that they’re not sweaty or too hot in their sleep attire.

-Sadly, the sun doesn’t last forever and the weather can sometimes change in an instant.
-It’s best to remain prepared for any eventuality by remembering to pack thin blankets and a light jacket.
+Sadly, the sun doesn’t last forever, and the weather can sometimes change in an instant.
+Be prepared for any situation by packing thin blankets and a light jacket.

-You should also bring the stroller cover with you, just in case an unfortunate downpour occurs.
-If you live in a climate where summer rains are common, you may want to invest in a full-on weather shield for your stroller, to keep your little one dry on walks.
+It’s a good idea to bring the stroller cover with you, just in case an unfortunate downpour occurs.
+If you live in a climate where summer rains are common, you may want to invest in a weather shield for your stroller to keep your little one dry on walks.